Prince Edward Island (PEI) may be the smallest province in Canada by population and land area, but it is rich in natural resources!

 Join Us Today!

-Join us today on YouTube, Facebook and Instagram to learn why the world needs more Canadian natural resources on global markets and how this benefits both our families AND the global environment!
-We hope to see you there!
+Join us today on YouTube, Facebook and Instagram to learn why the world needs more Canadian natural resources on global markets and how this benefits our families -- We hope to see you there!

 Back to Agriculture in Canada.